petrugio/lovely-smiles-dental/README.md

 [USER STORY: Site navigation](#user-story-site-navigation)

 At the top of the page the user can find the navbar.
 On the left the logo of the practice is displayed.
 If clicked - takes the user to homepage.
 And on the right the navigation links.
 Navigation menu is visible on all pages.
-Navigation links change depending if the user is logged in or not:
+Navigation links change depending on user's logged in status:

 The navigation links available for guest (not logged in):
   - Home